 Admission for bachelor’s degree programs in healthcare and nursing require admission to the university.
 While school admission criteria vary by institution, most accredited colleges and universities have similar requirements.

 For general admission to the school, applicants must have graduated high school or have a GED equivalent and minimum GPA of 2.0 or better.
 Most schools ask for higher GPAs like a 2.5.
 For competitive healthcare majors, the program may require a minimum 3.0 GPA.
 Other admission factors include standardized test scores, such as the ACT or SAT, admission essays, and letters of recommendation.
+If you are worried about your GPA or test scores, consider taking your general education courses at a community college, either locally or out of state to improve your chances.

 Similar to bachelor’s degrees in healthcare, master’s degree admissions vary by program and school.
 Since most healthcare and nursing programs are highly competitive, stringent admission requirements exist.
 Most graduate nursing programs require minimum undergraduate GPAs of 3.0 or 3.5.
 Top-ranked institutions and top-tier programs may require GPAs on the higher end of that range.
 Also, more competitive institutions and programs will require the GRE for admission.
 High GRE test scores and higher GPA thresholds are critical to setting yourself apart from competition.